 26+ people, $127/night

 Marathon Park: There are no fires allowed at Marathon Park because City of Wausau ordinance prohibits ground fires.
 Portable grills are allowed for cooking food.

 Big Eau Pleine Park: Firewood is available to purchase daily from 1 - 2 p.m. and 6 - 7 p.m. at the south unit wood storage area.

 Dells of the Eau Claire: Firewood is available to purchase at the wood station through self-registration Monday through Thursday.
 Friday, Saturday and Sunday firewood is available to purchase daily from 1 - 2 p.m. and 6 - 7 p.m. at the wood storage area through park staff.

 In 2007, the Wausau and Marathon County Parks, Recreation and Forestry Department developed a new rule that prohibits visitors from bringing firewood into county parks, forests and campgrounds.
 This new rule is necessary because firewood can harbor many different kinds of invasive pests and diseases harmful to Wisconsin’s trees.
 Pests like gypsy moth and diseases like oak wilt are easily spread through infested firewood.

 Sanitary Dumping Station: Marathon Park & Big Eau Pleine Park campgrounds each have a dump station availabe for a $6 use fee.
 There is no dump station at the Dells of the Eau Claire Park.
-No guarentee to have running water, sewer service (dump station), or electric on or after October 22 annually to ensure Park Operations has sufficient time to winterize park facilities that are subject to potential damage from freezing weather and to provide accurate information and consisent service to the public.
+No guarentee to have running water or sewer service (dump station) after October 22 annually to ensure Park Operations has sufficient time to winterize park facilities that are subject to potential damage from freezing weather and to provide accurate information and consisent service to the public.